Fossil Hunting on the Jurassic Coast The best place to see and hunt for fossils

-Always consult tide tables before collecting fossils; it is advisable that you hunt for fossils on a falling tide.
-You can find further details on Dorset tide times by following the link below.
+It's very important that you also consult tide tables before collecting fossils; it is advisable that you hunt for fossils on a falling tide.